Ilmensky Nature Reserve

+It is the type locality (i.e. local of discovery) of 17 minerals including ilmenite, cancrinite, amphibole-supergroup minerals (e.g., ferri-winchite and fluoro-richterite), rare-earth minerals (e.g., monazite-(Ce) and chevkinite-(Ce)), and niobium–rare-earth minerals (e.g., aeschynite-(Ce) and samarskite-(Y)).
+There have been over 400 mines in the area over the years.
+The reserve's geological museum is one of the largest in Russia.

+The forest cover is pine and larch forest on low hills of the Ilmensky Mountains and foothill ridges on east side of the south Ural Mountains.
+The Ignatievka Cave with ancient cave paintings has been a branch of the reserve since 1983.
+Another branch is the archaeological site of Arkaim and its associated sites.

 Topography

 The Ilmensky Reserve is located on the east slope of the southern Urals, where the terrain flattens from low mountains (400 meters altitude) to a district of lakes and rolling hills.
 The reserve is rectangular in shape, 70 km from north to south, and 10 km from west to east.
-The Miass River runs north-south along the west border of the reserve.
+The Miass River runs north–south along the west border of the reserve.
 The highest point, Ilmen Tau, is 750 meters above sea level.

 The geology is a complex assortment of igneous and metamorphic rock.
 The granitic formations contain many pegmatite veins with associated minerals.
 The reserve has recorded 278 species of minerals, and 70 kinds of rock.